hashicorp/packer/website/source/partials/builder/vagrant/_Config-not-required.html.md

 -   `checksum` (string) - The checksum for the .box file.
 The type of the checksum is specified with checksum_type, documented below.

--   `checksum_type` (string) - The type of the checksum specified in checksum.
-Valid values are none, md5, sha1, sha256, or sha512.
-Although the checksum will not be verified when checksum_type is set to "none", this is not recommended since OVA files can be very large and corruption does happen from time to time.

 -   `box_name` (string) - if your source_box is a boxfile that we need to add to Vagrant, this is the name to give it.
 If left blank, will default to "packer_" plus your buildname.